 The Fight Option

 The “Fight” option in Run-Hide-Fight is for adults.
 Telling a child to Fight or counter an active shooter is not recommended.
 Their best option is to Run and escape.
 Teddy in “Teddy is Ready” does not have super powers and neither does your child.
 Teddy is a hero because he chooses to be prepared and not scared.
-Help your child be a hero by talking with them about this incredible important topic.
+Help your child be a hero by talking with them about this incredibly important topic.

-Children should know that being afraid is a totally normal response to an emergency.
+Children should know that being afraid is a completely normal response to an emergency.
 They should also understand that even though they might be afraid, they can still take measures to protect themselves.
 When we are frightened, not wanting to move can be a totally normal, yet unhelpful response.
 Taking deep breaths is a very effective way to help control anxiety during a scary situation.